 A support bubble is where a household with one adult joins with another household.
 Households in that support bubble can still visit each other, stay overnight in each other’s households, and visit outdoor public places together.

-Please check the UK Government website for further information on the new national restrictions.
+Please check the UK Government website for further information on the national lockdown.

 Advice for Healthcare Professionals